Click to see the

 Although the Senate Judiciary Committee agreed to stop President Obama's Supreme Court nomination for obvious reasons, on Halloween 2016 the 7th Circuit Court of Appeals denied our petition.
 On Memorial Day 2017, the Supreme Court denied my separate appeal to the 5th Circuit and the OOIDA's appeal to the 7th Circuit two weeks later—thus legalizing government spying on truckers' trade secrets, giving weight to Edward Snowden's allegations that the Obama Administration was spying electronically on Americans.

-Like Darling, Anne Ferro had never driven a truck for a living, much less had experience designing trucks and testing safety devices as required by the Motor Carrier Safety Improvement Act.
-There is only one possible motive for an unskilled person lacking scientific or technical qualifications to impersonate a safety professional—that is to profit from the deaths of innocent people.
+Like Martinez and Darling, Ferro had never driven a truck for a living, much less had experience designing trucks and testing safety devices as required by the Motor Carrier Safety Improvement Act.
+There is only one possible motive for an unskilled person lacking scientific or technical qualifications to impersonate a safety professional—to profit from the deaths of innocent people.

 It is difficult to imagine how the head of Maryland’s driver’s license office could have become president of Maryland’s trucking association without granting special favors like Governor Ryan did when he was head of Illinois’ driver’s license office.
 The president of a trucking association would normally be the owner of a successful trucking company—not a driver’s license office.
 According to the University of Michigan, Maryland reported only one truck crash after Ferro took over, making members of her Association appear safer than trucking companies in other states.
 The Department of Transportation also reported that trucks drove exactly one third more miles under Ferro than was published previously.
 Obviously, if crashes are under-reported and miles driven are exaggerated, an administrator with no apparent qualifications can appear to improve safety.